typegoose/mongodb-memory-server/README.md

-    dbPath?: string, // by default create in temp directory storageEngine?: string, // by default `ephemeralForTest`, available engines: [ 'ephemeralForTest', 'wiredTiger' ] replSet?: string, // by default no replica set, replica set name auth?: boolean, // by default `mongod` is started with '--noauth', start `mongod` with '--auth' args?: string[], // by default no additional arguments, any additional command line arguments for `mongod` `mongod` (ex. ['--notablescan'])
+    dbPath?: string, // by default create in temp directory storageEngine?: string, // by default `ephemeralForTest`, available engines: [ 'ephemeralForTest', 'wiredTiger' ] replSet?: string, // by default no replica set, replica set name args?: string[], // by default no additional arguments, any additional command line arguments for `mongod` `mongod` (ex. ['--notablescan'])
   },
   binary: {